PONY CLUB CAMPS

 Meals are eaten in our marquee which is our main ‘base’ and used for a number of other activities.

-Members will go home after our Open Day and lunch on Friday and when the campsite is cleared away.
+Members will go when the campsite is cleared away.
 Senior camp is really good fun and teach children so much about life and responsibilities.
-Everyone goes home happy, if not very tired!
+Everyone goes home happy, and very tired!

-Junior camp is for members under 11 and is usually run on a daily basis at Upper House Farm, Harpsden, with children and ponies returning home each day after tea.
+Junior camp is for members aged from 4yrs (and due to start Reception in September) up to age 11yrs in Yr6.
+Older, less experienced members are also welcome.
+It is run on a daily basis at Upper House Farm, Harpsden, with children and ponies returning home each day after tea.

 The children are split into groups depending on their age and ability.
 Older club members volunteer to help out at the Mini & Junior camp all week and are allocated tasks which include being responsible for helping the younger members with various tasks such as tacking up their ponies during the day.
 Normally teams (Sections) will be set up to include members from each group for activities & games and who will be rewarded points for such things as the best groomed pony or the cleanest tack or riding boots.
 These points will accumulate during the week with a prize for the team with the most points.